evoila/collectsphere/README.md

 Run
 > python setup.py install

 This would install the collectsphere module.
-Add the `collectsphere.conf ` in the including collect configuration folder or add this to the collectd configuration file:
+Add the `collectsphere.conf ` in the including collect configuration folder (usually `/etc/collectd.d` ) or add this to the collectd configuration file:
 ```
 TypesDB "./vmware-types.db"